Impetigo in Children

 - Home Remedies

-- How to Prevent Impetigo Kids Spreading Infection to Others
+- How to Prevent Kids Spreading the Infection to Others

 Skin conditions are common among children, not only because they have vulnerable skin, but also because they are exposed to bacteria and virus frequently at playgrounds and at school.
-Impetigo is one such skin condition symptomized by sores and patches on the skin.
+Impetigo is one such skin condition characterised by sores on the skin.

 Video: Impetigo in Children – Signs, Causes & Treatment